Winter Session Financial Aid Eligibility

 You must have a current year FAFSA on file to be eligible for federal aid.
 There is no additional application required.
 The Financial Aid Office will automatically review your federal eligibility based on combined winter/spring registration.

 Can I receive financial aid if I’m planning to graduate after the winter session?

-It is highly recommended you contact your financial aid advisor to determine if there is aid eligibility prior to the end of the fall semester.
+It is highly recommended you contact our office to determine if there is aid eligibility prior to the end of the fall semester.